 Note: While early decision candidates may initiate applications to other colleges, if you are accepted under one of the early decision plans and commit to Stevens, then you must immediately withdraw all other applications and submit no new applications.

 If you apply through the Early Decision Plan and we are not able to accept you at that time, you may be deferred for reconsideration in the spring and notified of their final decision in late March or early April.
 The Admissions Committee defers students in order to have the benefit of additional senior grades and/or test scores that may not be available at the time of early decision or to see how they compare competitively to the entire regular decision applicant pool.
 In some cases, it is apparent to the Admissions Committee that an early decision candidate will clearly not be competitive for admission and that it is in the student's best interest to know this sooner rather than later.
 In this situation, the Admissions Committee denies the applicant at the time of early decision notification, thus enabling the student to focus on alternative plans.

 If you have additional questions please contact the Admissions Office: (800) STEVENS; (201) 216-5194; or by e-mail.

 Already Applied Regular Decision?

-If you have already submitted your application for regular decision, but would like to change to the Early Decision plan, simply contact the Office of Undergraduate Admissions at 800-STEVENS or email firstname.lastname@example.org to inform us of your change.
-We will update your application file and ensure you are considered with the early decision pool of applicants.
+If you have already submitted a regular decision application, but would like to change your application to Early Decision I or II, simply contact the Office of Undergraduate Admissions at 800-STEVENS or firstname.lastname@example.org.
+In addition, you must submit the Early Decision Agreement Form via email or upload it to your applicant status page.
+Once we receive the agreement form, we will update your application and ensure you are evaluated with the early decision pool of applicants.